"""

 apart to be potential matches.

-:attr:`~.StarID.ransac_tolerance` The maximum post-fit distance that a catalogue-image poi pair can have for it to
+:attr:`~.StarID.ransac_tolerance` The maximum post-fit distance that a catalog-image poi pair can have for it to

 be considered an inlier in the RANSAC algorithm in units of pixels.
 This is